New Jersey Lawsuits and consumer litigation and the need for a New Jersey Consumer Rights attorney

-The plaintiff has made sufficient, specific allegations as to the inappropriate conduct of the insurance company, Insurance Company Insurance Company.
-If the court were to determine that these allegations are not specific enough to put the defendants on notice the plaintiff should be provided the opportunity to amend the complaint to specifically state the allegations against the defendant.
+The plaintiff has made enough, specific allegations as to the inappropriate conduct of the insurance company, Insurance Company Insurance Company.
+If the court were to determine that these allegations are not specific enough to put the defendants on notice the plaintiff should be provided the opportunity to amend the complaint to specifically state, the allegations against the defendant.
 New Jersey Courts have held as follows:

-Insurance Company has submitted, what is in essence, expert opinion asserting that the vehicle should not have been salvaged or otherwise totaled.
+The Insurance Company has submitted, what is, expert opinion asserting that the vehicle should not have been salvaged or otherwise totaled.
 The plaintiff has not had the opportunity to cross examine this expert.
-Nonetheless, this expert does not provide any opinion as to whether or not this information with regard to the flood damage should have been reported so as to be ultimately included on a Carfax received by the plaintiff.
+Nonetheless, this expert does not provide any opinion as to whether this information with regard to the flood damage should have been reported so as to be ultimately included on a Carfax received by the plaintiff.
 Had the defendant, Insurance Company, acted appropriately, both the plaintiff and the selling dealer would have been put on notice as to the prior damage.
-See 11 NYCRR §216.10(d).
-In essence, the plaintiff is asserting that the Carfax should have contained the information that was known to Insurance Company.
+The plaintiff is asserting that the Carfax should have contained the information that was known to Insurance Company.
 Insurance Company had an obligation to make sure that Carfax received accurate information so it would be accurately reported.

 New Jersey is a proper forum for this case.
 The defendant’s claim of forum non conveniens is not supported by the facts.
 Insurance Company has failed to demonstrate one reason associated with Insurance Company themselves why this is not an appropriate forum.
 New Jersey is an appropriate forum in this case.
 This case involves violations of the New Jersey Consumer Fraud Act with regard to a sale of the motor vehicle.

 The selling dealer is a New Jersey corporation.
 A potentially dangerous vehicle was put on the roads in the state of New Jersey.
-All of the witnesses with regard to the underlying transaction are located here in New Jersey.
+All the witnesses regarding the underlying transaction are located here in New Jersey.
 The sale occurred here in New Jersey.
 Quite frankly, to compel New Jersey witnesses including employees of the selling dealership, a small business, to travel to either Pennsylvania or New York would be more inconvenient than preserving testimony from Insurance Company.

-Insurance Company seems overly concerned with the employees and process with regard to the repair facility.
-Insurance Company also asserts that there will be prejudiced not being in the secure is witness appearances in New Jersey at trial which clearly outweighs plaintiffs forum choice as a nonresident.
+Insurance Company seems overly concerned with the employees and process about the repair facility.
+Insurance Company also asserts that there will be prejudiced not being in the secure is witness appearances in New Jersey at trial which clearly outweighs plaintiff’s forum choice as a nonresident.
 This is not procedurally or factually accurate.
 It is very simple to take a videotaped deposition of the representatives residing in New York.